-- Make sure everything is locked tight before you leave.
-More than 30% of burglars enter through unlocked doors and windows.
+- Make sure everything is locked tight before you leave. enter through unlocked doors and windows.

 - Peek in your own windows.
 If you can spot enticing expensive electronics or jewelry, so can would-be burglars.
 If possible, move or obscure these items from view.

-- Arrange to have a neighbor collect your mail and newspapers, or contact the post office or delivery service and request they suspend delivery.
+- Arrange to have a neighbor collect your mail and newspapers, or contact the or delivery service and request they suspend delivery.

 - Put a few indoor lights on timers to create the illusion that someone is home, and set your outdoor lights on timers so your home and yard is well lit at night.

 - Hire someone you trust to mow your lawn if you'll be gone more than a week.

 - Park your car in the driveway or, better yet, ask a neighbor to occasionally park his or her car there so it appears someone is coming and going.

 - Don't advertise that you're leaving town by changing your voicemail message or posting your plans on social media sites like Facebook or Twitter.